-Knowledge, skills, and tools that enable a leader/organization to facilitate change in a pro-active participative style.
+Knowledge, skills, and tools that enable a leader/organization to facilitate change in a proactive participative style.
 3 credit hours.
 (W)

-BMGT 2331 Principles of Quality Management
+BMGT 2331 Principles of Quality

-Quality of productivity in organizations.
-Includes planning for quality throughout the organization, analysis of costs of quality, and employee empowerment.
+Quality throughout organizations.
+Includes planning and implementing quality programs in an organization and analyzing cost/benefit of quality.
+Also covers the impact of employee empowerment.
 3 credit hours.
 (W)